TYPSET and RUNOFF

 TYPSET is an early document editor that was used with the 1964-released RUNOFF program, one of the earliest text formatting programs to see significant use.

 Of two earlier print/formatting programs DITTO and TJ-2, only the latter had, and introduced, text justification; RUNOFF also added pagination.

 The name RUNOFF, and similar names led to other formatting program implementations.
-By 1982 Runoff largely became associated with Digital Equipment Corporation and Unix computers.
+By 1982, Runoff (a name not possible before lowercase letters were introduced to filenames) largely became associated with Digital Equipment Corporation and Unix computers.
 DEC used the terms VAX DSR and DSR to refer to VAX DIGITAL Standard Runoff.

 History

 CTSS

 The original RUNOFF type-setting program for CTSS was written by Jerome H. Saltzer circa 1964.
 Bob Morris and Doug McIlroy translated that from MAD to BCPL.
 Morris and McIlroy then moved the BCPL version to Multics when the IBM 7094 on which CTSS ran was being shut down.

 Multics

 Documentation for the Multics version of RUNOFF described it as "types out text segments in manuscript form."